I Pet Goat II: The Symbolic Meaning

 We cut back to the masked dancer, for just a moment, who is now wearing a Kali mask.
 Next, we see fish jumping out of the water to land at Jesus’s feet inside the boat.
 This represents the souls that would be saved by Jesus.

-In this next scene, we see a lone tower, over which a hand forms in the sky and shines a light.
+In this next scene, we see a lone tower over which a hand forms in the sky and shines a light.
 Inside the tower, we meet Madame Q, “Madame Q’s point of suffering is sex.
 Is it repression or indulgence?
 We don’t know.
-Yet there is shame there.”
+Yet there is a shame there.”
 The old woman embodies the essence of Christianity, which has shut itself off from the rest of the world because of its dogmas.
-The naked, old, shriveled woman is meant to represent what Christianity has become.
-When the light shines on Madame Q, the period stain on her underwear disappear, a representation of the sins of her sex being forgiven.
-It is also possible that she represents womanhood, trapped by the church, and religions over the centuries, and set free by her savior.
+The naked, old, shriveled woman represents what Christianity has become.
+When the light shines on Madame Q, the period stain on her underwear disappear, representing the sins of her sex being forgiven.
+It is also possible that she represents womanhood, trapped by the church and religions over the centuries and set free by her savior.

 We next see an army of smoke figures, all looking the same.
-Jesus comes up from the ground underneath and wipes them all out, symbolizing judgment, and destruction of the system.
+Jesus comes up from the ground underneath and wipes them all out, symbolizing judgment and the system’s destruction.
 After this, we see the Draco monitor slithering away from Ludovic.
-The boy stands, his head and consciousness are clear and free.
-We see Skullduggery conducting an orchestra, a hint to death being the ultimate master.
+The boy stands.
+His head and consciousness are clear and free.
+We see Skullduggery conducting an orchestra, a hint of death being the ultimate master.

 Aali can be seen rising up into the sky dressed in white clothing, known as a traditional Sufi man-dress, which is a symbol of Islamic renewal and purity.
 Heliofant describes him as, “The whirling heart of Islam awakened to the one true God!
 He is free and needs no control.”
 The boy is whirling in the place of the mosque, which is situated in Jerusalem, where all Abrahamic religions come to intersect.
 This represents a connection and a new community of the whole world.

 The masked dancing figure, who we know to be a Native American dancer, reappears, dancing around a fire pit.
-Heliofant names this character, “The keeper of the flame.”
+Heliofant names this character “The keeper of the flame.”
 There is a glowing star on the keeper’s chest, and they’re wearing a new mask.
-This first mask resembles that of a frog possibly?
-It also slightly resembles a totem face, and as the keeper moves around the tower, he is in, faint waves rise up from the floor.
+This first mask resembles that of a frog, possibly?
+It also slightly resembles a totem face, and as the keeper moves around the tower, he is in, faint waves rise from the floor.
 The mask then turns into that of a bear, complete with large paws.
-They then become a bird of prey, with wings on their arms, and then finally there is no mask.
+They then become a bird of prey, with wings on their arms, and finally, there is no mask.
 The keeper looks free and happy as if having shed some burden.

-Moving forward into the sunset, Jesus leaves all previous structure behind him.
-We see a meteor hit a Pyramid in the horizon, the wake from the first collapse, then takes out the remaining pyramids.
+Moving forward into the sunset, Jesus leaves all previous structures behind him.
+We see a meteor hit a Pyramid on the horizon.
+The wake from the first collapse then takes out the remaining pyramids.
 This is a representation of starting fresh in the new world.

 This film is truly an occult masterpiece.
 Between the imagery, and the powerful music accompanying it, it is one of a kind.
-Not often is a film created with the purpose of being wily interpreted, and even the creator has said he is unsure about a lot of the imagery and symbolism embedded within it.
+Not often is a film created to be wily interpreted, and even the creator has said he is unsure about the imagery and symbolism embedded within it.
 It’s something you have to see for yourself to understand.
-Your understanding of this film will rely on your knowledge, and ability to think freely and openly.
-And it doesn’t matter how many times you watch it, and you will find a new angle each time.
+Your understanding of this film will rely on your knowledge and ability to think freely and openly.
+And it doesn’t matter how many times you watch it, you will find a new angle each time.